ultrazohm/ultrazohm_sw/docs/source/mpsoc/software_framework/neural_network/neural_network.rst

 ******************************

 The previous calculated gradients are used for updating the learnable parameters of the network.
 There are different methods possible for updating the weights.
-The basic method is the gradient descent method, where the parameters are updated in negative gradient direction with a step size.
+The basic method is the gradient descent method, where the parameters are updated in negative gradient direction with a fixed step size.
 This step size is called the learnrate :math:`\eta`.
 For calculating more than one trainingsdataset, the minibatch method is used.
 Therefore the gradients are stochastically estimated.
 From an big dataset of size :math:`M`, just a part from it is used to compute the loss function and to calculate the gradients. :math:`N` denotes the minibatch size.
 The update formula for gradient descent with minibatch is as follows: